agvergara/agvergara/README.md

 - 🔭 I’m currently working at **Eventbrite**

-- 📫 How to reach me **Through LinkedIn**
+- 📫 How to reach me **Please use LinkedIn!**

-- 📄 Know about my experiences [http://linkedin.com/in/antoniogvergara/](http://linkedin.com/in/antoniogvergara/)
+- 📄 Know about my experiences [My LinkedIn!](http://linkedin.com/in/antoniogvergara/)

-- ⚡ Fun fact **Probably I'm one of the few persons you'll meet with a big boardgame collection**
+- ⚡ Fun fact **Probably I'm one of the few persons you'll meet with a big boardgame collection! :game_die: **

 <h3 align="left">Connect with me:</h3>
 <p align="left">